 - Oregon State University: This online BA in Digital Marketing comes in at $337 per credit hour, and covers a wide range of business disciplines with a final concentration on skill development in digital content marketing.

 There are plenty of universities that offer degree programs with a specialization in digital marketing strategies.
-For professionals that already have a degree and just need a little resume boost, pursuing an online certification from well-known online courses like edX or Coursera is a great option for customizing your skills towards the content marketing job requirements.
+For professionals who already have a degree and just need a little resume boost, pursuing an online certification from well-known online courses like edX or Coursera is a great option for customizing your skills toward the content marketing job requirements.

 Content Marketing Jobs

-- Content Strategist: A content strategist focuses more on the broader digital marketing engagement plan, linking analytical research with content creation approaches to build a pipeline of high performing content.
-This is a mid-to-high level organizational role, often delegating tasks to other content marketing professionals.
-Media salary is $66k/year.
+- Content Strategist: A content strategist focuses more on the broader digital marketing engagement plan, linking analytical research with content creation approaches to build a pipeline of high-performing content.
+This is a mid-to-high-level organizational role, often delegating tasks to other content marketing professionals.
+Median salary is $72,448/year.

 - VP of Digital Marketing: As a final note, successful content marketing managers will be well-positioned for executive leadership roles.
 The typical job title at this level will be a CMO (chief marketing officer) or a VP of Digital Marketing.
-These roles are typically found at very large organizations, managing multiple departments and product lines.
-Average salary is around $150k/year.
+These roles are typically found at huge organizations, managing multiple departments and product lines.
+The average salary is around $175,538/year.

 Once you get a foot in the door, what does the day-to-day look like for the typical content marketer?